shwsun/haas/docs/rest_api.md

 Remove <project> from access list for <network>.

-If the network or project does not exist a NotFoundError will be raised.
-If the project is the owner of the network a BlockedError will be raised.

 Authorization requirements:

 Only admins, the network owner, or the project itself can revoke a project's access to the network.

+Possible Errors:

+* 400 - If the network or project does not exist.
+* 409 - If the project is the owner of the network.

 ### node_connect_network